You are here:Home1/Health2/Which Iodine and How Much?

 Our body likes to have both forms – Iodine and Iodide.

-Iodine was a medical standard until the 1940’s when it feel out of medical use.
-In the mid 1990’s it was extensively researched and trialled by Guy Abrahams in “The Iodine Project”.
-Abrahams was a pioneer who did great work, this is the best place to begin serious research.
+Iodine was a medical standard until the 1940’s when it was pushed out of medical use.
+In the mid 1990’s it was extensively researched and trialled by Guy Abrahams.
+Abrahams was a pioneer who did great work, go to “The Iodine Project” for a best place to begin serious research.
 He was supported by Flechas and Brownstein who have also written extensively on their own research.
 Sally Fallon of the Weston Price Foundation understands iodine well.

 Elemental iodine is used by the thyroid to make thyroid hormone.
 It travels as I2 – two bonded atoms which are readily dissociated and utilised via the iodine symporters in the thyroid gland.
 Iodine starvation is the main reason for any thyroid enlargement as the gland swells trying to gain enough from the bloodstream.